Surinder Pal Singh Cheema: Flag Rank

 As a Rear Admiral, Cheema commanded the Western Fleet from 2008 to 2009.

-In his staff appointments, he served as the Controller Personnel Services at the Integrated Headquarters.
+In his staff appointments, he served as the Controller of Personnel Services at the Integrated Headquarters.
 He served as the Deputy Chief of Integrated Defence Staff (DCIDS) for Perspective Planning and Force Development (PP&FD) and for DOT in two different assignments.
 Apart from these, he served as the Chief of the Staff of Western Naval Command.

 After promotion to the rank of Vice Admiral, he served in four different appointments as a Commander-in-Chief since being promoted to C-in-C grade on 31 August 2012.
 He served as the Chief of Integrated Defence Staff to the Chairman of the Chiefs of Staff Committee from 31 August 2011 to 1 November 2012; Commander-in-Chief, Strategic Forces Command from 1 November 2012 to June 2014; FOC-in-C of Southern Naval Command from 2014 to 2015; and as lastly as the FOC-in-C of Western Naval Command from 1 April 2015 to 31 January 2016.
 He also served as the Commandant of Indian Naval Academy.
 He retired on 31 January 2016, after four decades of service; Vice Admiral Sunil Lanba succeeded him as FOC-in-C of Western Naval Command.